QSDQSB/Mogic-Topaz/README.md

 ```

 ## Notice
-I am not very familiar with how css works, so there might be some useless rubbish code inside the css file.
+- I am not very familiar with how css works, so I might embed some useless rubbish code inside the file when trying to DIY the theme myself.
-Many thanks to the owner of Blue Topaz.
+- Many thanks to the owner of Blue Topaz.
 This is an amazing theme.
+- Hail Hydra.